serokell/blog-posts/kframework/article.md

     None -> withoutSMT
 ```

-For the purposes of this investigation we removed the support of `NoSMT`.
+For the purposes of this discovery phase investigation we removed the support of `NoSMT`.

 Turned out, the `simplifier` type variable is instantiated to different monad transformer stacks and could not be easily monomorphized in some functions.
 We developed a custom tool, [Debug.Trace.Usage](https://github.com/serokell/trace-usage), in order to determine how the monad is being instantiated in practice.
 Here is the summary of its results on one of the test cases: